NethServer/ns8-core/docs/modules/images.md

 The sources repository of a module can be structured as follow:

 - `imageroot/`: it contains module scripts and configuration.
-Everything inside this directory is copied under the module installion directory.
+Everything inside this directory is copied under the module installation directory.
 Common subdirs include:
   * `systemd/user`: where Systemd units are stored.
   * `actions/`: each subdirectory implements an *action*.
   * `bin/`: it contains additional binaries for the module.
 It is added to PATH in the agent environment.
+  * `etc/`: to store additional configuration for Backup and Restore
+  * `pypkg/`: path for module Python packages, added to `PYTHONPATH`
 - `ui/`: it contains all UI source code of the module
 - `build-image.sh`: a script to manually build the image of the module and push it inside the image registry.
 - `README.md`: a [Markdown](https://guides.github.com/features/mastering-markdown/) file describing the module purpose and implementation